ZhgChgLi/ZMarkupParser/README.md

 - [x] Support for parsing HTML color names into UIColor/NSColor.
 - [x] Better performance compared to `NSAttributedString.DocumentType.html`.

+## ToDo
+- [ ] Write a technical post about developing ZMarkupParser (Chinese only).
+- [ ] Create a class diagram and documentation for the architecture and design patterns of ZMarkupParser.
+- [ ] Support Markdown because the Markup object is a high-level abstraction.

+Please feel free to contribute.

 ## Try it!
 <img src="https://user-images.githubusercontent.com/33706588/220594721-828eb404-dd2b-4bae-a7e6-56a92042e9a1.png" width="30%" height="30%"/>